ishay320/OOP-Ex3/README.md

 ## How to use
 download and put in your favorite IDE :)
 in src/DiGraph.py is the object that contain the graph.
 in src/GraphAlgo.py is the object that do the algorithm.
+all the test in src
+##### note: in benchmark file, the test take a long time and this file is for time comparison and full correctness.

 ## How its built
 the GraphAlgo contain the logic pf the algorithm that operate on the graph that in DiGraph.